 Unlike Chapter 7 bankruptcy, the debtor continues to pay on certain debts, which allows them to keep certain property (ie: house and cars) during the pendency of the bankruptcy.

-During the Chapter 13 bankruptcy, it is possible for a debtor to incur secured debt, including a new home mortgage.
-The debtor must get permission from the bankruptcy court before doing so.
+During Chapter 13 bankruptcy, it is possible for a debtor to incur secured debt, including a new home mortgage.
+In order to purchase a house during Chapter 13 bankruptcy, the debtor must first get permission from the bankruptcy trustee and court to approve their Motion to Incur Debt.

-In fact, as soon as the debtor begins to even consider purchasing a home, it is important that he or she talks with their bankruptcy attorney before going forward.
+In fact, as soon as the debtor begins to even consider purchasing a home, it is important that they speak with their bankruptcy attorney before going forward.
 The attorney can advise the debtor on the procedures to obtain court permission for the purchase.

 Step One: Obtaining Qualification